Substitution tilings with transcendental inflation factor: Substitutions on compact alphabets

-where $\varrho(a)$ is seen as a multiset.
-This is the compact alphabet analogue of the transpose of the substitution matrix in the finite alphabet setting.
-This operator is always positive and bounded.
 The generalization of the Perron--Frobenius eigenvalue in this setting is the spectral radius $r(M)$ of $M$.
 Since $M$ is positive, $r(M)$ is always in the spectrum of $M$ but it is not guaranteed that it is an eigenvalue.
 We refer the reader to \cite{Sch} for a background on positive operators on Banach lattices.
 For the substitution operator, one has the following bounds for $r(M)$.